19hours/sg-statutes/Acts/Land Acquisition Act.md

 (b) shall require all persons interested in the land —

-(i) to appear personally or by any person authorised in writing in that behalf before the Collector at the time and place mentioned in the notice, such time being not earlier than 21 days after the date of the notice; and
+(i) to appear personally, or by the person entitled to act for the person interested or any other person authorised in writing in that behalf, before the Collector at the time and place mentioned in the notice, such time being not earlier than 21 days after the date of the notice; and

+[Act 26 of 2014 wef 29/09/2014]

 (ii) to state the nature of their respective interests in the land, the amount and particulars of their claims to compensation for those interests, the basis or mode of valuation by which the amount claimed is arrived at, and their objections, if any, to the measurements in any plan prepared under section 7.

 [Act 2 of 2012 wef 01/03/2012]

+[19/2007 wef 07/05/2007]

 (4) The Collector may, in any case, require any statement under subsection (3) to be made in writing and signed by the party or his agent.

+(5) In a non-lot acquisition relating to a strata title plan, only the management corporation constituted for that strata title plan, and no other person, is entitled to make a claim for compensation pursuant to a notice published under subsection (1) or served under subsection (2) in relation to the non‑lot acquisition, and it shall be lawful for the Collector to reject any claim for compensation as a result of that non‑lot acquisition made by —

+(a) any subsidiary proprietor constituting the management corporation; or

+(b) any mortgagee, chargee or other person with an estate and interest in any lot comprised in the strata title plan.

+[Act 26 of 2014 wef 29/09/2014]

 ### Power to require statements as to names and interests

-9\.—(1) The Collector may also require any such person to deliver to him within a time to be specified, being not less than 15 days, a statement in writing containing, so far as may be practicable, the name of every other person possessing any interest in the land or any part thereof as co-owner, mortgagee, lessee, sub-lessee, tenant or otherwise, and of the nature of that interest, and of the rents and profits, if any, received or receivable on account thereof for 3 years next preceding the date of the statement.
+9\.—(1) The Collector may also require any such person to deliver to him within a time to be specified, being not less than 15 days, a statement in writing containing, so far as may be practicable, the name of every other person possessing any interest in the land or any part thereof as co-owner, mortgagee, lessee, sub-lessee, tenant or otherwise, and of the nature of that interest, and of the rents and profits, if any, received or receivable on account thereof for 3 years next preceding the date of the statement and, where any claim to compensation is made by a management corporation, the resolution required under section 85A(2) of the Building Maintenance and Strata Management Act to authorise the management corporation to make that claim and any special resolution referred to in section 85A(4) of that Act.

+[Act 26 of 2014 wef 29/09/2014]

 (2) Every person required to make or deliver a statement under section 8 or this section shall be deemed to be legally bound to do so within the meaning of sections 175 and 176 of the Penal Code [Cap.
 224].